Share on ThriftyFunThis page contains the following solutions. Have something to add? Please share your solution!

 "Antifreeze that contains ethylene glycol has a sweet taste that attracts animals but is deadly if consumed in even small quantities; one teaspoon can kill a seven-pound cat.
 The HSUS recommends pet owners use a safe antifreeze in their vehicles.
 Look for antifreeze that contains propylene glycol, which is safe for animals if ingested in small amounts."

 When the snow is coming down you can keep an area of the yard clear for your dog by covering it with a tarp.
-This is a guide about use tarp to keep snowy grass clear for pets.
+This is a page about use tarp to keep snowy grass clear for pets.